super-cache-money/screenshotz-template/README.md

 This works very simply.

 1. I press my own screenshot hotkey
-2. It runs a `take-screenshot.sh` that takes a screenshot, and commits & pushes it to a github repo, which is hosted on cloudflare pages.
+2. It runs `take-screenshot.sh` that takes a screenshot, and pushes it to a github repo, which is hosted on cloudflare pages.
 3. It copies the link it'll land up on, to clipboard.

 I built this because I wanted a free tool that takes screenshots on my mac and makes them available at a simple .png URL, forever, via cloudflare pages.